AMRverse/ESGEM-AMR/README.md

 <img src="AMRrules_logo.png" width="200" align="right">

-This repository is the home of the **ESGEM-AMR Working Group**, which focuses on curating organism-specific rule sets for interpreting AMR genotypes under the [AMRrules](https://github.com/AMRverse/AMRrules) framework.
+This is the home of the **ESGEM-AMR Working Group**, which focuses on curating organism-specific rule sets for interpreting AMR genotypes under the [AMRrules](https://github.com/AMRverse/AMRrules) framework.

 The goal of AMRrules is to develop interpretive standards for AMR genotypes, akin to the interpretive standards developed by [EUCAST](https://www.eucast.org/) and [CLSI](https://clsi.org/) for antimicrobial susceptibility phenotyping.